 The introduction of automatic scaling of call quality will help participants on limited internet connections at home still be an integral part of the team!
-This and other performance and scalability improvements were developed in close cooperation with our partner Heinlein Support while working on deployments in the German public sector and are complemented by the release of the high-performance back-end for Talk.
+This and other performance and scalability improvements were developed while working on deployments in the German public sector and are complemented by the release of the high-performance back-end for Talk.
 The back-end, required for calls with 10-50 participants, has been developed by our technology partner, leading video conferencing solution provider Struktur AG.

 Learn more about this and other improvements in Talk 9 in our earlier announcement.

 Good news available also for the Nextcloud Talk apps for mobile fans: new major Nextcloud Talk releases for Android and iOS are here!

 Nextcloud Hub plays a key role in the growing demand for scalable software for team collaboration and e-learning.
 Our decades of experience with open source and video conferencing software, combined with the audio/video technology behind the powerful back-end, meets the expectations for a reliable and scalable Nextcloud Hub team conference solution that organizations and businesses need to master the new challenges of the future.

 Talk 9 introduces direct editing of office documents like presentations and spreadsheets during video calls or from within a chat room, making note taking during regular meetings or focused polishing of a slide deck a routine task.
 To facilitate seamless in-call and in-chat document editing, the enterprise-ready office document solution from our partner, Collabora Productivity, has been deeply integrated in Talk.